joelkalai/htx-image-processing-api/README.md

 1. **Python Version**: Requires Python 3.12 with lzma support.
 Use Docker if you encounter issues with local Python installation.

+2. **First Run & Processing Times**:
-2. **First Run**: The AI model will be downloaded on first use (~1GB).
+   - The AI model will be downloaded on first use (~1GB).
 Ensure you have internet connectivity and sufficient disk space.
+   - **First image**: Takes 60-120 seconds (includes model download)
+   - **Subsequent images**: Process in 10-15 seconds
+   - The model is cached after first download, so restarts don't require re-downloading

 3. **Storage**: Uploaded images and thumbnails are stored in the `storage/` directory.
 This can be mounted as a volume in Docker for persistence.